How far are Scotland from Euro 2024?

 Positive vibes only.
 According to our mates at Nielsen's Gracenote, Scotland have a 73% chance of qualifying directly from their group for Euro 2024.

 Cigars out and feet up?
 Not quite.
 There are still six games to go.
-Despite currently sitting first of Group A, the data specialists believe Clarke's side have a 35.2% probability of finishing the campaign there, with top seeds Spain rated (54.7%) most likely to end in that spot.
+Despite sitting first in Group A, the data specialists believe Clarke's side have a 35.2% probability of finishing the campaign there, with top seeds Spain rated (54.7%) most likely to end in that spot.

 Fortunately, the top two progress to the Euros.
 But, even if Scotland don't manage that, they still have the safety net of the play-offs after winning their Nations League section last year.

-Taking that into account, Gracenote believe there's an 82.9% chance overall that the Tartan Army are going to be firing washing-up liquid into various German water fountains next summer.
+Taking that into account, Gracenote believes there's an 82.9% chance overall that the Tartan Army are going to be firing washing-up liquid into various German water fountains next summer.

 Time to get carried away yet?